-Bunny and Cow, under
+Bunny and Cow, wearing the

-original LostMyLovey ID Tags!
+original LostMyLovey ID Tags

 As parents, we've all been there.
 Your child is devoted to their precious lovey and can't go anywhere without it.
 And those times it gets swept under the couch right before you're trying to get out the door are the most tense of all.
 And even if you buy an identical backup lovey, it just isn't the same.
 Your child knows which is the "real" lovey, don't they?
 The dirty threadbare raggedy one that has really been "loved"!